JasmineArmoo/INST326-Final/README.md

    python3 test.py --budget 10000 --age 30-40 --income 50000-80000 --employedpercentage 20 --demographics demographics.json
    ```
 #### Note:
-Notes on Parameters:

 The --budget parameter is required and must be a positive number.
 A ValueError will be raised if a negative or invalid value is provided.
 The parameters --age, --income, --employedpercentage, and --top_num are optional.
 If not specified, the program will use default values:
---age: No filter applied.
+* --age: No filter applied.
---income: No filter applied.
+* --income: No filter applied.
---employedpercentage: No filter applied.
+* --employedpercentage: No filter applied.
---top_num: Default is 24.
+* --top_num: Default is 24.